nazunalika/NazuCogs/README.rst

 Information
 -----------

 **Note:** I am not responsible for strange Red Bot behavior while using these plugins.
 If you have any issues or want a new feature or improvements, open an issue.
-However, there are no guarantees I'll make the changes.
+I do accept PR's if the fixes or changes are valid.

 Cogs
 ----